 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-When a blood vessel bursts, a small amount of blood escapes from the vessel and into the body.
-This amount of blood may show up just beneath the surface of the skin.
-Blood vessels burst for many reasons, but it is mostly caused by injuries to the affected area.
+When a blood vessel bursts, a small amount of blood escapes from the vessel into the body.
+This blood may show up just beneath the surface of the skin.
+Blood vessels can burst for many reasons, but it usually happens as a result of an injury.

-Bleeding into the skin can appear as small dots (called petechiae) or in larger, flat patches (called purpura).
-Some birthmarks can be mistaken for bleedingintotheskin.
-Normally, when you press your skin it becomes pale; when you let go, the redness or color returns.
-However, when there isbleedingintotheskin the skin will not become pale when you press down on it.
+Bleeding into the skin can appear as small dots, called petechiae, or in larger, flat patches, called purpura.
+Some birthmarks can be mistaken for bleeding into the skin.
+Normally, when you press your skin it becomes pale, and when you let go, the redness or color returns.
+When there is bleeding into the skin, the skin will not become pale when you press down on it.

 - allergic reaction

 Certain infections and diseases can cause bleeding under the skin, such as: